Relief for couple after £23,000 Audi is found

 The couple have also taken to Facebook to thank everybody who shared their plea, and say they believe the public are to thank for finding the car.

-Mr Allsopp said on the night the car was taken that he had heard the noise in the early hours of the morning, which he thought bizarre and later realised that just have been his car being stolen.
+Mr Allsopp said on the night the car was taken that he had heard the noise in the early hours of the morning, which he thought bizarre but only realised in the morning that his car had been stolen.

-They put out a plea on social media, which was shared more than 300 times, after the car was stolen, asking members of the public to keep their eyes out for there beloved car.
+The couple had put out a plea on social media, which was shared more than 300 times, after the car was stolen, asking members of the public to keep their eyes out for their beloved car.

 Anyone with information about the theft should contact police on the non-emergency 111 number.